drew-solomon/data1030-visuals/README.md

-# DATA1030 Visualizations -
-# ML Classification & Gradient Descent
+# DATA1030 Visualizations: ML Classification & Gradient Descent

 This project involved the creation of interactive visualizations for machine learning classification and gradient descent for the DATA1030 _Hands-on Data Science_  Brown Data Science Master’s curriculum.